COMMUNITY FUND INVESTS.

 PRF will be facilitating and organizing the events, the distributing the packaged food to our beneficiaries orphans, street children, vulnerable children, elderly families, support of feeding programs in community development institutions ie. Children homes, orphanages, health centers, dispensaries, hospitals, informal schools, public schools etc in Kenya and other horn of Africa countries.
 This program is an initiative campaign to kick off hunger out of Kenya and other horn of Africa countries when fully supported.

 The program will give millions of orphaned and vulnerable children an opportunity to learn who fails to join the secondary schools after passed their exams for the lack of school fees.
 Our aim is to educate whoever child is registered with our program from public/community/informal schools in Kenya with pass mark of 250+1 out of 500 class eight (8) final exam marks.
 Most scholarship programs in Kenya support the minimum of 320 marks where majority students are left out where some of them joins criminal activities and local illicit brew including commercial sex work due to frustrations.
-Beneficiary children (orphaned & vulnerable) registers with yearly renewable 60bob from primary school class one (std 1) to class eight (std 8) in urban slums and rural villages.
+PRF will look for a needy child with a pass to join the secondary school interested in learning and is not able.

 This is a commercial project intended to train women from door to door in urban and rural villages set-up for the provision of clean water.
 Every home stead will be provided by health water making machine in order to control diseases like cancer, obesity, blood pressure, diabetes etc.